ahawkins/hawkins.io/blog/_posts/joy_of_design/2014-01-23-writing_use_cases.md

 Domain entities have their own life cycle and things that happen on them.
 A contact knows when it has been reassigned and a deal knows when it has been closed.
 The classes uses the observer pattern to send events.
-However what happens when you need to do something with this information?
+What happens when you need to do something with this information?
 Consider you need to create an activity feed: who did what to what and when.
 The entities are emitting events but they don't know _who_ did them--just that they happened.
-This is where the use case comes.
+This is where the use case comes in.
 The use case is the only contextual object in the system.
 It can observe these events, combine them with context, and then act accordingly.
 Here's an example: